Threefold office: Priest

 Christ, whom believers draw near to in confidence, offered Himself as the sacrifice for humanity as High Priest.
 Old Testament priests declared the will of God, gave the covenant of blessing, and directed the processing of sacrifices.
 The priest represented humankind before God.
 While humankind took the office of priesthood in their weakness, Jesus holds the position with an indestructible power that overcomes the weakness of humanity as described throughout the book of Hebrews.

 The atoning death of Christ is at the heart of his work as High Priest.
 Metaphors are used to describe his death on the cross, such as, "Christ, the Lamb of God, shed his blood on the cross as the sin offering for humankind."
 Christ made one sin offering as High Priest in contrast to the Old Testament priests, who continually offered sacrifices on behalf of humanity.
 Because of the work of Christ on the cross, humanity has the opportunity to have a living relationship with God.
 Conversely, the individuals that deny the work of God are described as dead in sin, without God and without hope.
 In traditional Christianity (the Roman Catholic, Eastern Orthodox, Anglican Church, Oriental Orthodox, and Assyrian Churches), it is believed that a priest, having received the Sacrament of Holy Orders through the laying on of hands, shares the one priesthood of Christ, and thus it is only priests (and their superiors in Holy Orders, the bishops) who can offer the Eucharistic Sacrifice.

+In John 21 we see Him revealing His authority over circumstances as King.
+The disciples are fishing the whole night and cannot catch fish, they are living the curse out mentioned in Genesis 3.
+Jesus tells them to cast their net on the right hand side and they immediately catch 153 fish.
+Jesus is King.
+The place they do this in is also topical, its named Tiberius, the emperor of the day, the king of the day, this is where Jesus reveals Himself as King.